-Dalmia Cement is a nationwide large-scale manufacturer of PPC cement and used popular in both residential and institutional construction.
+Dalmia Cement is a nationwide large-scale manufacturer of PPC cement used in both residential and institutional construction.

-It is the most widely used variant type of cement in the world mainly used in the construction of high-rise buildings, the OPC cement taking the least time to set and harden.
+OPC Cement stands for ordinary Portland cement, it is the most widely used in the world mainly used in the construction of high-rise buildings, the OPC cement takes less time to set and harden.

 In India, Dalmia OPC cement is the most popular option for large scale construction.

 OPC cement is made by adding limestone, gypsum and different raw like argillaceous, calcareous materials.